varshhhy7/CampusPulse/README.md

-# StudentSynapse
-Here is a **complete and professionally written `README.md` file** for your GitHub repository based on the contents of your project.

 ---
 # 🎓 StudentSynapse : Understanding Student Behavior Through Data Science

 This project explores student behavior using anonymized educational data collected from a survey conducted at IIT Guwahati.
 The goal is to uncover hidden patterns in academic performance, stress levels, and personal relationships by applying data cleaning, visualization, and machine learning techniques.